civetweb/civetweb/docs/UserManual.md

 Number of worker threads.
 CivetWeb handles each incoming connection in a separate thread.
 Therefore, the value of this option is effectively the number of concurrent HTTP connections CivetWeb can handle.

+If there are more simultaneous requests (connection attempts), they are queued.
+Every connection attempt first needs to be accepted (up to a limit of `listen_backlog` waiting connections).
+Then it is accepted and queued for the next available worker thread (up to a limit of `connection_queue`).
+Finally a worker thread handles all requests received in a connection (up to `num_threads`).

+In case the clients are web browsers, it is recommended to use `num_threads` of at least 5, since browsers often establish multiple connections to load a single web page, including all linked documents (CSS, JavaScript, images, ...).

+### listen\_backlog `200`
+Maximum number of connections waiting to be accepted by the server operating system.
+Internally, this parameter is passed to the "listen" socket/system call.

+### connection\_queue `20`
+Maximum number of accepted connections waiting to be dispatched by a worker thread.

 ### protect\_uri
 Comma separated list of URI=PATH pairs, specifying that given